Table of Contents:

 Keeping a cat indoors has benefits — it minimizes the chances for trauma from being hit by an automobile, bite wounds from cat fights or attacks by wild animals, common infectious diseases, and exposure to toxins, just to name a few.
 On the other hand, a risk to keeping your cat indoors is that he or she becomes bored.
 Boredom can lead to a variety of problems such as inappropriate urination, destructive behaviors such as scratching, aggression, depression, lethargy, over-vocalization/crying, increased or decreased appetite, and sleeping more.

 The most important thing you can do to prevent boredom in your cat is to make sure the environment is stimulating.
 This means an environment with things to do — windows to look out of, things to watch, places to climb, and safe toys to play with.
-Climbing posts, scratching posts, cat grass, windows perches, window beds, and a view of birds or squirrels to watch are all great ways to enrich your cats live and prevent boredom.
+Climbing posts, scratching posts, cat grass, windows perches, window beds, and a view of birds or squirrels to watch are all great ways to enrich your cats life and prevent boredom.

 Cats are usually pretty good at inventing games to keep themselves amused, but sometimes their creativity needs a boost.
-To help keep your cat stay amused, active, and interested, try games that are easy for you to make and fun for your cat to play.
+To help your cat stay amused, active, and interested, try games that are easy for you to make and fun for your cat to play.
 Most involve using items you can find around the house.

 Resources for Exercising and Playing With Your Cat